-The traumatic impacts of exposure to gender-based violence, including sexual violence, intimate partner violence (IPV), and children's exposure to IPV, have long-term effects, whether the violence itself is ongoing or in the past.
+The traumatic impacts of exposure to genderbased violence, including sexual violence, intimate partner violence (IPV), and children's exposure to IPV, have long-term effects, whether the violence itself is ongoing or in the past.
 When serving violence survivors, providers, organizations and systems lacking understanding of its complex and lasting impacts miss opportunities to provide effective services, and risk causing further harm.

 Trauma-informed care (TIC) aims to create safety for people seeking care by understanding the effects of trauma, and its close links to health and behaviour.
-Unlike trauma-specific care, it is not about eliciting or treating people's trauma histories but about creating safe spaces that limit the potential for further harm for all people.
-Such safety will create the conditions for disclosures of trauma, but disclosure is not the goal.
+Unlike trauma-specific care, it is not about eliciting or treating people's trauma histories but about creating safe spaces that limit the potential for further harm.1-5 Such safety may create the conditions for disclosures of trauma, but this is not the goal.